 As Peace Lilies are part of the Araceae family, their flowers aren't showy but still provide a beautiful contrast between its white spathe and the colour of the foliage.
 The flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site pollination.
 Individual flowers can last up to four weeks with the overall blooming process spanning two or three months in the winter, spring or summer months.
 The genus' name is directly named after its flowers; ‘Spath’ translates to spoon, ‘Phyl’ means leaves in Greek.

-Repot biannually in the spring using a houseplant-labeled and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
 Typical diseases that'll face a Peace Lily are leaf-spot diseases like anthracnose, botrytis petal blight (grey mould), powdery mildew, root rot & southern blight.
 Once the flower has died off, cut the majority of the stem off leaving just enough to 'pull out' once the stem has become fully browned over a few weeks later due to the flower stalk's base becoming rotten, potentially causing fungal or bacteria issues.